aptech/docs/docs/CR-cdfPoissonInv.rst

 Examples
 ----------------
 Suppose that a hospital emergency department sees an average of 200 patients during the Friday evening shift.
 If the hospital wants to have enough staff on hand to handle the patient load on 95% of Friday evenings, how many patients do they need staff on hand for?

 ::
+    // Probability
+    p = 0.95;

+    // The average observations
+    lambda = 200;

+    // Call cdfPoissonInv
-    x = cdfPoissonInv(.95,200);
+    x = cdfPoissonInv(p, lambda);

 After running above code, the hospital should expect to see 224 or few patients on 95% of Friday evenings.